rng-guy/NFSMWBartender/README.md

 * whether player-damaged cop vehicles are destroyed instantly if flipped over,
 * when exactly (if at all) cop vehicles in general are destroyed if flipped over,
 * when exactly (if at all) racer vehicles are reset if flipped over,
-* when exactly (if at all) interactive music can transition to another track,
 * whether cops in non-player pursuits can request ground supports,
 * the internal cooldown for non-Strategy roadblock requests,
 * the internal cooldown for Strategy requests,
 * when exactly (if at all) and at what distances roadblock vehicles can join the pursuit,
-* whether roadblock vehicles react to racers entering "COOLDOWN" mode and / or hitting spikes,
+* whether roadblock vehicles react to racers entering "COOLDOWN" mode,
+* whether roadblock vehicles react to racers hitting their spike strips,
 * how HeavyStrategy 3 requests interact with non-Strategy roadblock requests,
 * what vehicles spawn through HeavyStrategy 3 (the ramming SUVs),
 * what vehicles spawn through HeavyStrategy 4 (the roadblock SUVs), and